theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/sap-connection.md

 - [Miscellaneous](#miscellaneous)
 ![XU-Create-Connection-3-A](/img/content/xu/sap_source-details.png){:class="img-responsive"}<br>

-Fill out the connection details to establish the SAP connection.
+Fill out the connection details to establish an SAP connection.

 {: .box-tip }
 **Tip:** If you don't know the parameters, look in your SAP GUI or ask your SAP Basis.